tamannathakur/Mumble/README.md

 Ensure you have Node.js and npm installed on your machine.

-This project works fine for iOS but in Android version there are serious UI problems because I've only worked on iOS.
+This project works fine for iOS but in Android version it may look a little different because I've only worked on iOS.

 ### Running the project